LedgerHQ/app-nimiq/doc/nimiqapp.md

-# Stellar application : Common Technical Specifications
+# Nimiq application : Common Technical Specifications

 ## About

-This document describes the APDU messages interface to communicate with the Stellar application.
+This document describes the APDU messages interface to communicate with the Nimiq application.

 The application covers the following functionalities on ed25519:

-  - Retrieve a public Stellar address given a BIP 32 path
+  - Retrieve a public Nimiq address given a BIP 32 path
-  - Sign a single Stellar payment transaction given a BIP 32 path and a stellar transaction xdr
+  - Sign a single Nimiq basic transaction given a BIP 32 path and the transaction serialized content
-  - Sign a any Stellar transaction given a BIP 32 path and a transaction hash

 The application interface can be accessed over HID or BLE